apark2459/thymio-path-tracking/README.md

 ## Procedure for running the package
 To run the ROS package, follow these steps: <br>
-(1) Create a workspace, copy this package into this workspace, and build the workspace. <br>
+(1) Create a new workspace and copy this package into the src folder.
+This src folder should also contain ros-aseba and ros-thymio packages downloaded from https://jeguzzi.github.io/ros-aseba/installation.html. <br>
 (2) Run roscore. <br>
 (3) To establish a connection between the Thymio and the PC, turn on the Thymio and insert the wireless USB dongle to the PC. <br>
 (4) Run the following commands to connect Thymio to the PC: <br>